 A few experiences stand out in Belgium:

-The RAVeL network in Wallonia offers 1,300+ km of traffic-free trails on converted railway lines and canal towpaths — flat, quiet, and scenic.
+The RAVeL network in Wallonia is a network of 1,300+ km of traffic-free trails on converted railway lines and canal towpaths — flat, quiet, and scenic.

 Cycling into Bruges along the canals is one of the most distinctive urban cycling approaches in Europe — tree-lined towpaths leading directly into a medieval city centre.